 About Renewable Energy Sources

 Biomass, the subject of the first part of this lesson, is a widely used renewable energy source.
-As you learned earlier in the lesson, it constitutes over 10% of global TPES according to the IEA's 2016 Key World Energy Statistics and nearly 5% of U.S. TPES, according to Lawrence Livermore National Laboratory.
+As you learned earlier in the lesson, it constitutes nearly 10% of global TPES according to the IEA's 2017 Key World Energy Statistics and nearly 5% of U.S. TPES, according to Lawrence Livermore National Laboratory.
 As we have learned, it is processed in many different ways to produce a wide range of outputs for many kinds of applications, including heat for cooking, space heating and warming water; heat for industrial purposes; heat for electricity production; syngas; ethanol and biodiesel for transportation, and even methane for natural gas applications.

 Other widely used renewable energy sources--hydro, wind and solar--are used almost exclusively for electricity generation.
 Energy from the sun is also used in solar hot water applications and other solar heating applications, including passive solar.
 But, its most common application is for electricity generation.